rapidsai/docker/cuvs-bench/README.md

 # Running the Containers

-For complete details, refer to cuVS's documentation https://docs.rapids.ai/api/cuvs/nightly/cuvs_bench/#installing-the-benchmarks.
+For complete details, refer to the cuVS documentation: https://docs.rapids.ai/api/cuvs/nightly/cuvs_bench/#installing-the-benchmarks

 We provide images for GPU enabled systems, as well as systems without a GPU.
 The following images are available: